 SIBO can also…

 Result in or be caused by another intestinal disease.
-It’s important to know that an overgrowth of bacteria can cause a disruption or imbalance of the bile acids which can impact the absorption of fatty acids.
+It’s important to know that an overgrowth of bacteria can cause disruption or imbalance of the bile acids, which can impact the absorption of fatty acids.

 Diagnosis & Treatment of SIBO in dogs

-If your vet thinks your dog has SIBO, then he/she will prescribe something like an antibiotic to get rid of excess intestinal bacteria, and to bring them back to healthy levels.
+If you think your dog has SIBO, you should take them to the vet.
+They may take a medical history and do a breath test to diagnose SIBO.
+Usually, if your vet thinks your dog has SIBO, they will prescribe something like an antibiotic to get rid of excess intestinal bacteria and bring them back to healthy levels.

 Prevention of SIBO in dogs

-One way that people prevent small intestinal bacterial overgrowth from happening or recurring is by giving their dog’s probiotics.
+People prevent small intestinal bacterial overgrowth from happening or recurring by giving their dogs probiotics.
 Yes, you’ve probably heard about people taking them.
-Well, they work for dogs and cats too.
+Well, they work for dogs and cats, too.
 Before you start giving your pet probiotics, speak to your vet.

 Which brings us to…